Community Service Program FAQ

 What do I do with the timesheet once I have completed my community service hours?

-Ensure that the timesheet is signed by an agency representative for each day for the applicable hours worked and return the timesheet to the Community Service Program.
-Be sure to return the timesheet no later than 5 business days prior to the next court date so that the Court can verify the hours before the hearing.
+• Ensure that the agency information is completely filled out, the timesheet is signed by an agency representative for each day for the applicable hours worked, and the perjury statement is initialed.
+The completed timesheet must be submitted to the Court no later than 10 business days prior to the next court date or due date on citation.
+Timesheet can be submitted using one of the following methods:

 What type of work sites are there?